This page was reviewed under our medical and editorial policy by

 More than 80 percent of all endometrial cancers are adenocarcinomas of the endometrium.
 This type of cancer forms when cells in the endometrium begin to grow out of control.
 Endometroid carcinoma accounts for most cases of endometrial adenocarcinoma.

-Other types of endometrial cancer include:
+Other types of endometrial cancer include those listed below.

 Doctors classify the different types of endometrial cancer based on what the cells look like when examined under a microscope.
 Your care team will likely perform an endometrial biopsy to collect cells, which they can later observe up close to determine that classification.